Guidance document FAO Derbyshire and Derby CCG area (North)

 - Counselling and bereavement support are enabled remotely.
 We offer specialist support to children, families and adults around loss and grief.

-- Our Specialist Lymphoedema clinics are currently suspended on site but advice and clinical direction continues in consultation with patients and the wider primary health care team.
+- Our Specialist Lymphoedema clinics are currently suspended on-site but advice and clinical direction continue in consultation with patients and the wider primary health care team.

 - Urgent new referrals are continuing to be accepted and managed by the team.